 Admission for National Trust members is free.
 All other visitors pay a per-person admission charge which allows access to the park and gardens.
-Additional tickets for the house can be purchased from the ticket office (timed entry).
-National Trust members must also collect a timed ticket for admittance to the house.
+Additional tickets for the house can be purchased from the ticket office.
 Please see website for admission prices.

 - Other Awards Self-assessed Accessibility Information 2020

 - Changing Places